christdevtech/therealnoticeboard-com/README.md

 ## Key Features

 - **Verified Listings**: All properties are verified to ensure legitimacy
-- **Direct Communication**: Connect directly with property owners and landlords
 - **Advanced Search**: Find properties based on location, price, amenities, and more
 - **User Accounts**: Save favorite listings and receive notifications
 - **Property Management**: Tools for landlords to manage their listings